phamthi1812/passage-experiments/README.md

 ## 🌐 Live Demo
 You can access the live demo of PASSAGE at [Live Demo PASSAGE](https://live-demo-4455226726.europe-west2.run.app/)

+💡 **Note**: It might take around 30s to transfer and print the results on the client side.

 In this demo:
 - We installed the WatDiv10M dataset in the PASSAGE server.
 As the PASSAGE server is built on top of Blazegraph, we ingested the WatDiv10M dataset in PASSAGE using the standard Blazegraph import procedure.
 - We updated Comunica as a smart client to support all PASSAGE's capabilities.